 Cause Solution The monitor connections may be incomplete or the monitor may be incorrectly adjusted.
-Be sure the monitor cable is securely connected to the computer.
-In a two-monitor system or if another monitor is in close proximity, be sure the monitors are not interfering with each other's electromagnetic field by moving them apart.
-3. Fluorescent lights or fans may be too close to the monitor.
+Be sure the monitor cable is securely connected a computer. to the In a two-monitor system or if another monitor is in proximity, be sure the monitors are not interfering each other's electromagnetic field by moving them with 3.
+Fluorescent lights or fans may be too close to the n nonitor.
 Monitor needs to be degaussed.
 Degauss the monitor.
-Refer to the documentation that came with the monitor for instructions.
+Refer to the documentation that with the monitor for instructions. came